rif/cache2go/README.md

 cache2go [![Build Status](https://secure.travis-ci.org/rif/cache2go.png)](http://travis-ci.org/rif/cache2go)
 =====

 Golang simple object caching library with LRU and expiration capabilities.
+The items are evicted if the capacity is exceeded or if they expire.

 See the test file for wroking examples.